Jade-Levn/hangman181/README.md

 The purpose of this of this project is to put everything I have learnt so far into practice, and to make me use git and GitHub much more than I currently do!

-The source code is written in python and currently contains 3 files, 2 milestone files and a template.
+The source code is written in python and currently contains 5 files, 4 milestone files and a template.

+Simply clone this repository and run the latest milestone (milestone_4.py) to play: python milestone_4.py

+You have 5 lives, good luck!

 Does not currently have a license.